marks530/ms3_project/README.md

 * Check the profile page responds with the correct logged in user and flashed message
 * Login as the administrator and check the navbar for links to all the html pages on the site
 * Verify that the manage users page shows lists all the users and their role correctly
+* Check the operation of the base.html and that it is showing the correct links for each user